How to Wash Flannel: The Ultimate Guide

 For the first wash: Do not add detergent.

 For the second wash: Add the correct amount of detergent (refer to the detergent label) once the desired level of water is reached.
-Mix it into the water with hands or tool.
+Mix it into the water with your hands or tools.

 Note: A mild detergent will help with allergies and also help prevent fading and chemical distress over time.

 - Add flannel to the container.
-Using protected hands or a tool, rotate flannel inside the container to soak with water.
+Using protected hands or a tool, rotate the flannel inside the container to soak in water.
 Let sit for a few minutes.

-- Dump out water and wring flannel until excess water has been removed.
-Fill container with HOT water again.
+- Dump out the water and wring the flannel until excess water has been removed.
+Fill the container with HOT water again.

 - Optional: Add the fabric softener or vinegar (refer to step 3 for details) to the water.
-Submerge flannel and swish around to cover in the conditioning fluid.
+Submerge the flannel and swish around to cover the fabric with conditioning fluid.
 Leave for 5 minutes before dumping water out.

 - Rinse the flannel one more time in equally HOT water as previously used.
 Do this until the fabric has no soapy residue.
 Wring as much as possible.